Net-Zero Carbon Electricity by 2050 - MGE Energy, Inc. - Madison, Wisconsin

 See MGE's Corporate Responsibility and Sustainability Report for additional information.

-In November 2015, MGE announced its Energy 2030 framework, which laid out the company's foundational objectives for building your community energy company for the future:
+In November 2015, MGE announced its framework for a more sustainable future.
+The framework laid out the company's foundational objectives for building your community energy company for the future:

-MGE will continue to seize opportunities and take advantage of new, evolving technologies to advance its carbon reduction goals.
+MGE will continue to seize opportunities and take advantage of new, evolving technologies to achieve carbon reductions.

 Cleaner Energy